WORKING FOR THE PEOPLE - LOWERING COSTS FOR FAMILIES

 HONORING OUR VETERANS

-As the representative for Camp Pendleton and thousands of veterans in our communities, Mike is proud to serve as Vice Chair of the House Veterans’ Affairs Committee and Chair the Subcommittee on Economic Opportunity, where has been able to make important progress for our veterans.
+As the representative for Camp Pendleton and thousands of veterans in our district, Mike is proud to serve as Vice Chair of the House Veterans’ Affairs Committee and Chair the Subcommittee on Economic Opportunity, where he has been able to make important progress for our veterans.

 His bipartisan bills that were signed into law include:

-The Protect Affordable Mortgages for Veterans Act to improve the veteran home loan market.
+The Protect Affordable Mortgages for Veterans Act was introduced with Reps.
+David Scott (D-GA), Zeldin (R-NY), and Barr (R-KY) to help maintain liquidity in the veteran home loan market.
+The legislation was signed into law in 2019.

-The Ryan Kules and Paul Benne Specially Adaptive Housing Improvement Act of 2019 to strengthen the VA's Specially Adapted Housing program.
+The Ryan Kules and Paul Benne Specially Adaptive Housing Improvement Act of 2019 was introduced with Rep. Gus Bilirakis (R-FL) to improve the VA's Specially Adapted Housing program.

-The Vet Center Eligibility Expansion Act to allow more veterans to receive counseling from VA Vet Centers.
+The Vet Center Eligibility Expansion Act was introduced with Rep. Phil Roe (R-TN) to expand eligibility to receive counseling from VA Vet Centers.

 The Navy SEAL Chief Petty Officer William "Bill" Mulder (Ret.)
-Transition Improvement Act to improve the Transition Assistance Program for servicemembers transitioning to civilian life.
+Transition Improvement Act was introduced with Rep. Jodey Arrington (R-TX) to improve the Transition Assistance Program for servicemembers returning to civilian life.

-The bipartisan Training in High-demand Roles to Improve Veteran Employment (THRIVE) Act to improve veterans’ job training and education benefits
+The Training in High-demand Roles to Improve Veteran Employment (THRIVE) Act was introduced to improve veterans’ job training and education benefits

-The Responsible Education Mitigating Options and Technical Extensions (REMOTE) Act to protect education benefits for veterans amid the challenges brought by the COVID-19 pandemic.
+The Responsible Education Mitigating Options and Technical Extensions (REMOTE) Act was introduced to protect education benefits for veterans amid the challenges brought by the COVID-19 pandemic.

 Ensuring safe and quality housing for our veterans and their families has been one of Mike’s top priorities.
 Mike strongly believes that even one homeless veteran is one too many, and he’ll work tirelessly until veteran homelessness is an issue of the past.
 No one who sacrifices so much to serve our country should ever have to worry about having a place to live.

-Mike will continue to use his position on the House Veterans’ Affairs Committee to advocate for local veterans and pass bipartisan legislation on their behalf.
+As the grandson of a World War Two veteran, Mike believes that we owe it to the men, women, and their families who have the honor and courage to serve our country to guarantee the absolute best care and services.
+He will continue to use his position on the House Veterans’ Affairs Committee to advocate for local veterans and pass bipartisan legislation on their behalf.

 HOLDING WASHINGTON ACCOUNTABLE